Elinsrc/HLBridge/README.md

 connectionless_args "chatsendmsg"
 ```

-At this stage we have finished setting up the **Half-Life Server**, you can start the server.
+At this stage we have finished setting up the **Server**, you can start the server.

 # configuration of Telegram bot